 Remember keep an open mind to new ideas, but ALWAYS do your own homework… and combine that with common sense to figure out what’s best for YOU.

 Incoming search terms:

-- what burns faster protein or carbs (1)
+- what burns faster carbs or sugar?
+(1)

 Love or Hate this Article?